-IT 7833 IT Strategy and Policy Prerequisite: CS 5153 and consent of department chair or graduate coordinator 3-0-3 This is a capstone course in which students complete a major project which integrates ele
+IT 7833 IT Strategy, Policy and Governance

+Prerequisite: consent of department chair or graduate coordinator 3-0-3

-This is a capstone course in which students complete a major project which integrates elements of the field.
+This is a core course in which students complete a major project which integrates elements and best practices of the field.
+It should be completed after the other core courses have been completed or begun.